kcaisley/frida/docs/adc_simulation_plan.md

 target, but runs Spectre on only one representative configuration:

 - 10 MSPS and 600 mV common mode.
-- The target-appropriate DC or sine stimulus.
+- The +50 mV DC differential stimulus.
 - Noise disabled.
 - One active conversion.
 - A transient capped at 100 ns.